jlchereau/Docker-AWS/README.md

 ```$ docker images``` should display 2 new images named ```centos``` and ```<username>/hello```.

-The third step consists in running the container
+The third step consists in running the container from the image:

 ```
 $ sudo docker run -p 49160:8080 -d <username>/hello